asimonder/asimonder.github.io/_pages/research.md

     <img src="{{ '/assets/img/SAR_WindFarms.jpg' | relative_url }}" alt="Regional model grid over Taiwan" class="img-fluid rounded">
   </div>
   <div class="col-sm-6">
-    Looking ahead, our goal is to connect detailed simulations of offshore wind farms with the regional-scale models used to assess wind resources and environmental impacts.
+     Our goal in future is to connect detailed simulations of offshore wind farms with the regional-scale models used to assess wind resources and environmental impacts.
 Building on the high-resolution LES and DNS data generated in our other research areas, we aim to develop new “farm drag” and “ocean drag” models that can be incorporated into mesoscale weather models such as WRF.
 This integration will enable more accurate predictions of how large wind farm clusters affect regional energy supply, an important step for Taiwan’s renewable energy planning.
   </div>
 </div>

 ---

 These research directions form a multiscale pipeline, starting from the micro-physics of the air–sea interface, moving through high-fidelity coupled models of offshore wind farms, and extending to regional wind-resource assessment.
-This integrated approach advances the fundamental science of multiphase flows and turbulence while providing practical tools for offshore renewable energy.
+We hope to advance the fundamental science of multiphase flows and turbulence while providing practical tools for offshore renewable energy.
 Applications include global offshore wind development as well as region-specific challenges such as those in the Taiwan Strait.